White House to Treasury Building tunnel: Tunnel of Love

 In later years, the tunnel was used by persons who needed to exit or depart the White House without public or press attention.
 Tricia Nixon and her husband, Edward F. Cox, left the White House via the tunnel after their 1972 Rose Garden wedding.

 According to Bill Gulley, longtime head of the White House Military Office, the tunnel was used by male White House aides to sneak their girlfriends and mistresses into the building to have sexual intercourse in the Lincoln Bedroom during the presidencies of Lyndon Johnson and Jimmy Carter.
 (Note: Gulley claims that a White House butler organized the access, which occurred during periods when the president was not in residence, in exchange for rides aboard Air Force One.)
 Lyndon Johnson also used the tunnel to avoid Vietnam War protesters when departing the White House.
 An allegation that the White House to Treasury Building tunnel was used by Bill Clinton to facilitate extramarital liaisons has been discredited.

 A 1996 fire in the Treasury Building led the National Fire Protection Association (NFPA) to investigate fire safety around the building.
-The investigation showed no smoke detectors and fire barrier separation in the tunnel.
+The investigation showed no smoke detectors or fire barrier separation in the tunnel.